 Back to Blog

-Why I Joined Portal to Lead Sales
+Why I Joined Copilot to Lead Sales

 Over the last few years, I’ve developed a system for myself to evaluate the next move in my career: the 3 Ps.
 For me to consider making a move, the opportunity has to meet all 3.
 This method hasn’t led me astray yet and I wanted to share it with you all today.
 I started my career at Oracle to gain great initial enterprise sales experience and training.
 After that, I joined Dropbox in 2015 to learn about product-led growth at a hyper-growth startup.
 And most recently, I was at Onna where I gained experience and knowledge about how to build a sales and revenue machine and team.